Best Coax Cable for CCTV Camera Installations

 RG6 can also be used for CCTV.
 It is also available with a solid copper core / inner conductor and 95% copper braiding.
 RG6 can be run farther distances than RG59 without video loss, however, RG6 is a thicker, more rigid cable which is not as convenient to work with (especially around corners).
 RG59 is rated at 700 feet and RG6 is rated at 1000 feet for analog CCTV.
 RG59 is more typically used.

-Can I use CATV Coax Cable for CCTV?
+Can I use CATV Coaxial Cable for CCTV?

 Like CCTV, cable television (CATV) is also typically wired using RG59 or RG6 coax cable, however it is not the same type of RG59 or RG6 that is used for CCTV installations.
 The difference is that the center conductor / inner conductor of CATV grade cable is made of steel or copper plated steel instead of copper.
 Steel has a much higher resistance than pure copper which leads to video loss at low frequency.
 Steel costs less than copper, which makes CATV cable cheaper than CCTV.